clux/facemaulers/irae.md

 Sacrifice: Demogorgon, biggest demon lord.
 Arrogance at this point is leaving Halos undefended.
 Piece of her cloak drops to the ground (to scry on).

+Stole all the parts so now super confident.

 ### STAGE 2: TRANSFORMATION
 She gets the last relic and start absorbing the powers of Kiaransalee, perhaps even transform into her.
 She will rip through cities using this.